Complex Monge-Amp\`ere equation for positive $(p,p)$-forms on compact K\"ahler manifolds: Gradient estimates and existence of solutions

 \section{Gradient estimates and existence of solutions}

 The blow-up argument for gradient estimates has been used by Chen \cite{Chen2000} for the Monge-Amp\`ere equation and later by Dinew-Kolodziej \cite{DK17} for Hessian equations.
-It was adapted to the setting on $(n-1)$ plurisubharmonic functions by Tosatti-Weinkove \cite{TW17}.
-This can be extended to the equation under consideration.
-The important step of this technique is a Liouville-type theorem for functions defined on $\mathbb C^n$.
+It was adapted to the setting of $(n-1)$ plurisubharmonic functions by Tosatti-Weinkove \cite{TW17}.
+We extend it to the equation under consideration.
+The important step in this technique is a Liouville-type theorem for some functions defined on $\mathbb C^n$.

 This section closely follows the arguments in \cite{TW17}.
 But we include it to give a self-contained treatment.
 Assume in this section that $1 < p < n$.

 \begin{definition} A $C^2$ function $u$ on $\mathbb C^n$ is called $p$-plurisubharmonic if